'Why not us?' QB Jared Goff expects Detroit Lions to win the NFC North this fall

 "It starts one week at a time," Goff said.
 "But internally our expectations are as high as anyone else."

-This article originally appeared on Detroit Free Press: Detroit Lions QB Jared Goff: We expect to win NFC North
+This article originally appeared on Detroit Free Press: Detroit Lions' Jared Goff: We expect to win NFC North